maxkub/challengeMDI343/README.md

 - **Decision trees:** very poor results, I used it essentially to try to find important variables in the decision, to create new features.
 - **Logistic regression:** very poor results...
 - **Random forest:** that gave results with a ROC_auc_score around 0.69.
 It was my first benchmark model, with the preprocessings described above.
 - **Multilayer perceptron** with tensorflow.
-The code I have written to use this library is given in the module data_science.
+The code I have written to use this library is given in the module [data_sciency.py](utils/data_science.py).
 It did not give better results than random forest, but I did not try it with one-hot-encoder for the categorical variables...
 - **Xgboost:** that was my second benchmark model, although with poorly optimized hyperparameters, and with the same preprocessings as above.
 - **Hyperopt** + Xgboost: the best results.